 Sturdy waterproof walking with stout soles and good grip are required.

-Good photographic opportunities – birds, mammals, butterflies and scenery – in more open country, but may generally difficult in the forested areas.
+Excellent photographic opportunities – birds, mammals, butterflies and scenery – in more open country, but generally more difficult in the forested areas.

 Price includes return scheduled flights London – Delhi – London, and domestic flight Nagpur – Delhi.